Mohammed Tahir Monguno

-Mohammed Tahir Monguno (born 12 February 1966) is a Nigerian lawyer and member of the Federal House of Representatives, representing Marte-Monguno-Nganzai Federal Constituency of Borno State, Nigeria.
-He is currently the majority chief Whip of the 9th House of Representatives.
+Mohammed Tahir Monguno (born 12 February 1966) is a Nigerian lawyer and politician who is the chief whip of the 10th Senate.
+He has served as the senator representing Borno North since 2023.
+He was a member of the House of Representatives of Nigeria representing Marte/Monguno/Nganzai Federal Constituency of Borno State from 2007 to 2023, and served as the chief Whip of the 9th House of Representatives.

 Background

-Mohammed Tahir Monguno was born on February 12, 1966.
+Mohammed Tahir Monguno was born on 12 February 1966.
 He had his primary education in Monguno Central Primary School and later attended Government Secondary School (GSS) Ngala, Borno State where he obtained his Senior School Certificate.
-He studied law in the University of Maiduguri where he graduated in 1989.
+He studied law at the University of Maiduguri where he graduated in 1989.
 He attended Nigerian Law School and was called to the Nigerian Bar in 1990.
-He contested and was elected as a member of the House in 1992 at the age of 26 years.

-He returned to the House of Representatives as an elected member since 2007, representing Marte/Nganzai/Monguno federal constituency in Borno State.
-He has been a member of the 6th, 7th, 8th and the 9th assembly where he is currently the Majority Chief Whip.
-Before 2007, he served as Honorable Commissioner for Justice and Attorney General of Borno state between 2003 and 2005.
-He also had a small stint as Honorable Commissioner for Education (2005-2006) and Honorable Commission for Water Resources (2006 - 2007) both in Borno state.
-Prior to his appointment as a commissioner in 2003, he had a career in private legal practice.
-He was the Principal Solicitor at Monguno Kura Chambers between 1992 and 2003.
-He was also a senior lecturer of law at Borno State College of Legal Studies (now Mohammed Goni College Of Legal and Islamic Studies) up until 1999.
-In 2000, he served as a committee member on the Application of Sharia law in Borno State.

 Political career

+In 1992, Monguno contested and was elected as a member of the House at the age of 26.